 Additional information on these individuals may be found on their memorial pages at findagrave.com by searching cemeteries, Belle Haven, United States, Virginia, Prince William County.
 (Submitted on June 17, 2016, by Raynee Woolfenden of Fairfax, Virginia.)

 The largest acquisition of land in Quantico MCB history took place in 1942 to meet World War II Marine Corps training requirements.
 Almost 51,000 acres of land west of U.S. Highway 1 were purchased in 1942 and became a permanent part of the base in 1943.
 Included in this land was the town of Kopp.

 Kopp, located near the current town of Independent Hill on the western portion of the Marine Corps Base, began in 1885.
 Once home to about 100 local farming families, it consisted of, at one time, a country store, a school, post office, and the Bellehaven Baptist Church.
-As a result of the land purchase and subsequent incorporation into the Marine Corps Base, the
+As a result

 The town of Kopp can still be located with internet mapping software.